SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 ### Policy Violation E-Mail

-Syskit Point sends you an **e-mail asking you to assign new owners** when Microsoft Teams or Microsoft 36 Groups are detected that have no active owners.
+Syskit Point sends you a bulk e-mail that includes all of the workspaces where the policy violation was triggered, **asking you to assign new owners** when Microsoft Teams or Microsoft 36 Groups with no active owners are detected.

 You can find the following information in the e-mail:
-* **Microsoft Teams or Microsoft 365 Group where the policy violation was detected (1)**
+* **Due date to resolve the policy violation (1)**; you have 15 workdays to resolve the policy violation
-* **Due date to resolve the policy violation (2)**; you have 15 workdays to resolve the policy violation
+* **Microsoft Teams** or **Microsoft 365 Group where the policy violation was detected (2)**
-* **Resolve button (3)** that takes you to Syskit Point, where you can resolve the policy violation
+* **Resolve button (3) that takes you to Syskit Point**, where you can resolve the policy violation

 ![Policy Violation E-mail](../../.gitbook/assets/orphaned-resources-assign-owners-email.png)